 When you have a distinct brand personality and consistently show up with those characteristics, you give your audience something to connect with.
 Think of your brand like a human – the identified personality allows your audience to decide if they want to be in your circle of influence.
 It builds trust and connection with your community, especially when you’re consistent.

 Every brand identifies with a particular season and that season has unique characteristics.
 From the words on a website to the photography styling to the color palette, each season has a set of guidelines that embody and evoke emotions based on color psychology and seasonal theory.

-Identifying a season for your brand will help you create something that resonates with your community.
+The goal is to determine what season your brand specifically aligns with so that you can create a brand experience that evokes your desired thoughts, feelings and actions.
 Whether it’s through the visuals or brand voice, the season will help you stay consistent and cohesive.